adaptive-democracy/hopeful-path/book:next/theory/toward-verified-foundations.md

 Minds are completely opaque, so beings cannot view the Qualia or welfare values of other beings, or understand the welfare functions of those beings.
 We can only infer the welfare or Qualia of a being based on their actions.

-Our knowledge of other beings preferences must be solicited from them directly, allowing them to control what signal is given to us.
+Our knowledge of other beings' preferences must be solicited from them directly, allowing them to control what signal is given to us.
 It is impossible for a being to convey in complete detail what their welfare function is enough for us to predict on their behalf how they'll evaluate different choices, but we can always create a protocol where we communicate a *specific* set of options to them, and they somehow convey their relative preferences for those options.

 This is why we invented voting, to have a simple and logically clear method for soliciting and aggregating other being's preferences for a discrete set of options.
-However different voting systems have different properties, and it seems clear that the best voting methods will be those which allow beings to convey their with the highest accuracy or expressiveness, meaning that the shape of the data structures used to convey preferences most closely matches the shape of the internal landscape of the being.
+However different voting systems have different properties, and it seems clear that the best voting methods will be those which allow beings to convey their preferences with the highest accuracy or expressiveness, meaning that the shape of the data structures used to convey preferences most closely matches the shape of the internal landscape of the being.
 Such methods must allow this expressiveness while at the same time minimizing the incentive for a being to misrepresent their preferences for "metagame" strategic reasons.

 ## Beings can only predict future states, not calculate them